 - When a user grants permission to access his or her account, the Log in with Facebook button is replaced with the user’s profile picture.
-We refer to this as logged-in to the form.
+We refer to this as logged-in to the list.

-- If a user had previously granted permission and later returns to the app, he or she is automatically logged-in to any forms that have the Facebook ID field. (this can sometimes take a few seconds).
+- If a user had previously granted permission and later returns to the app, he or she is automatically logged-in to any lists that have the Facebook ID field. (this can sometimes take a few seconds).

 - Because asking a user for permission to access his or her account may cause the user to reconsider entering, you should only use the Facebook ID field when limiting repeat entries is important.
 In general, if you are running a promotion with a valuable prize, you’ll want to use this field.

-- Keep the Required option checked in the Facebook ID field, or the user won’t have to grant permission in order to submit the form.
+- Keep the Required option checked in the Facebook ID field, or the user won’t have to grant permission in order to submit the list's form.

-- Remember that the Voting Widget will automatically include a View My Entries button for any forms with the Facebook ID field.
+- Remember that the Voting Widget will automatically include a View My Entries button for any lists with the Facebook ID field.
 This is especially convenient when a user wants to share his or her entry without wading through all the other entries.